310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
-Urmm… I’ve no idea what’s happening anymore… But that’s always how it is for Ryuseitai anyway.
+Umm… I’ve no idea what’s happening anymore… But that is always how it is for Ryuseitai anyway.

 As a ninja, my duty is to support from the sidelines while everyone takes action as they please.
 That is my wish, what brings me the most joy, and what I consider my form of justice.

-“The yellow flames are the mark of hope!
+“The yellow flame is the mark of hope!
 A single miracle shining into the darkness!”

 “Ryusei Yellow, Sengoku Shinobu…!”
 {% endbubble %}

 {% bubble Kanata csbcg %}
-——well then, i’ll join along~♪
+——well then, i will join along~♪

 you three have become so very reliable, but that doesn’t mean that i’m no longer needed.
 {% endbubble %}

 {% img /img/es/eventstory/cometshow/kanatabcg.jpg %}

 {% bubble Kanata csbcg %}
 in fact, now that we’ve all grown stronger, we may be able to accomplish much more valuable things than we could ever before.